NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Starts moving 2 frames sooner in super freeze
   - Damage is applied on the stab
   - Drains 50% meter on the damage frame
+- 2X
+  - Defends back
+  - Missed 2X drains just over 12.5% meter at the end of the move
+  - Requires 75%
-- 2X defends back; missed 2X drains just over 12.5% meter at the end of the move; requires 75%; can be grabbed (TODO 2X now loses meter when he can no longer counter instead of the end of the move; lifts slightly lower on hit?)
+  - Can be grabbed (TODO 2X now loses meter when he can no longer counter instead of the end of the move; lifts slightly lower on hit?)
+- RB
+  - First hit has slightly more lift
+  - If holding B for the second hit it bounces like before
+  - If not holding B, it staggers
 - GRKnJ
   - Appears further back
   - First hit has slightly more lift